 Unless you’re an artist, the best way to produce new value usually isn’t to be insanely creative and obsessively dig for a radical new idea that no one ever had before; but instead to listen closely to the signals from your surroundings, recognize the problems, identify their source, and try to come up with a different solution to it.

 Keep it short and simple.
-This is not college, and you are not trying to impress your friends; this is the market, and your job is to make your customers satisfied.
-For this, your only reliable methos consist from:
+You’re not at college anymore, and the goal of your company isn’t to impress your friends.
+This is business, and your job is to make your customers satisfied.

 - Trial and error, based on